hashicorp/terraform-provider-azuread/docs/resources/application_password.md

 The following API permissions are required in order to use this resource.

-When authenticated with a service principal, this resource requires one of the following application roles: `Application.ReadWrite.All` or `Directory.ReadWrite.All`
+When authenticated with a service principal, this resource requires one of the following application roles: `Application.ReadWrite.OwnedBy` or `Application.ReadWrite.All`

--> It's possible to use this resource with the `Application.ReadWrite.OwnedBy` application role, provided the principal being used to run Terraform is included in the `owners` property.
+-> When using the `Application.ReadWrite.OwnedBy` application role, the principal being used to run Terraform must be an owner of the application.

 When authenticated with a user principal, this resource requires one of the following directory roles: `Application Administrator` or `Global Administrator`